 Pros and Cons of Run Flat Tires

 The self-supporting run-flat tire is the most common technology nowadays.
+These are tires that don’t go flat.
 The heavily reinforced walls of the tire support the vehicle when the air pressure is too low.
 Here are some advantages and disadvantages of run flat tires:

 Advantages of Run Flat Tires